urllib3/urllib3/notes/connection-lifecycle.md

 conn.timeout = 5.0  # (read timeout)
 ```

 Then the HTTP request can be sent with `HTTPConnection.request()`.
-If a `BrokenPipeError` (should we include `SSLEOFError`?) is raised while sending the request body it can be swallowed as a response can still be received from the origin even when the request isn't completely sent.
+If a `BrokenPipeError` is raised while sending the request body it can be swallowed as a response can still be received from the origin even when the request isn't completely sent.

 ```python
 try: